 - By Subash Kafle

-NMQF 40 Under 40 Leaders in Minority Health spotlights rising professionals from minoritized communities who are working to strengthen minority health outcomes and expand health accessโoften while navigating the same barriers their patients and communities face.
+The NMQF 40 Under 40 Leaders in Minority Health program spotlights rising professionals from minoritized communities who are working to strengthen minority health outcomes and expand health accessโoften while navigating the same barriers their patients and communities face.
+In 2026, the honorees will be formally recognized in Washington, D.C., April 27โ28, 2026, during the NMQF 2026 Annual Health Leadership Summit at the Conrad Hotel.

 Why the program was introduced

-NMQF has framed the โ40 Under 40โ program as an answer to a persistent national challenge: the people most affected by gaps in care are often underrepresented among the decision-makers shaping care delivery, research priorities, and policy.
-NMQF, founded in 1998, says it focuses on reducing patient risk and ensuring optimal care for all, using research, education, and advocacy to eliminate disparities.
-The โ40 Under 40โ program fits that mission by lifting up leaders earlyโbefore they reach the most senior rolesโwhile connecting them to national networks that can accelerate their impact.
+NMQF has positioned โ40 Under 40โ as a response to a persistent national challenge: the people most affected by gaps in care are often underrepresented among the decision-makers shaping care delivery, research priorities, and policy.
+NMQF, founded in 1998, describes its mission as reducing patient risk and advancing health equity by assuring optimal care for allโparticularly for vulnerable and underserved communities.

-The need for that kind of momentum is visible in some of the countryโs most sobering indicators.
-Federal vital statistics data show that Black women experienced a maternal mortality rate of 50.3 deaths per 100,000 live births in 2023, far higher than the rates for White, Hispanic, and Asian women.
-Public health researchers have long pointed to uneven access to timely prenatal care, gaps in care quality, and differences in how concerns are heard and addressed as factors that can shape outcomesโissues that intersect directly with Health Access and the broader conditions in which people live and seek care.
+The need for sustained momentum is evident in maternal health outcomes.
+CDC/NCHS data show that Black women experienced a maternal mortality rate of 50.3 deaths per 100,000 live births in 2023, far higher than the rates reported for White, Hispanic, and Asian women.
+Public health experts have long linked unequal outcomes to uneven access to timely prenatal care, gaps in care quality, and differences in how concerns are heard and addressedโfactors that intersect with broader health access barriers.

-Within that landscape, NMQFโs โ40 Under 40โ program functions as both a recognition and a signal: the organization is betting that the next wave of improvement in minority health will come from leaders who can bridge data and community realities.
-NMQF has described its honorees as spanning clinical medicine, patient advocacy, research, and policyโroles that influence everything from the evidence base behind clinical guidelines to the on-the-ground design of community interventions.
+Within that landscape, NMQFโs โ40 Under 40โ program functions as both recognition and signal: the organization is betting that measurable gains in minority health will come from leaders who can bridge data, clinical realities, and community trustโacross medicine, advocacy, research, and policy.

-As the 2025 class prepares to be honored in Washington, the programโs purpose remains consistent with its earliest framing: identifying talented, mission-driven leaders early and placing them in a national forum where ideas can be translated into policy and practice.
-For communities of color facing persistent gaps in health access, NMQFโs message is that progress depends not only on better data but also on the people empowered to act on itโand on the institutions willing to invest in their leadership before the next crisis demands it.
+As the 2026 class prepares to be honored in Washington, the programโs purpose remains consistent with its earliest framing: identify talented, mission-driven leaders early and place them in a national forum where ideas can be translated into policy and practice.

 Registration Link: 2026 NMQF Leadership Summit (April 27-28)